-As AIMMS applications move from desktops to PRO platforms and start to play a larger role for a larger number of users it is important to adopt the best practices that the IT specialists have developed for operating server-based business applications.
+As AIMMS applications move from desktops to PRO platforms and start to play a larger role for a larger number of users, it is important to adopt the best practices for operating server-based business applications.

-This article presents common best practices of application management as they apply to professionally operating AIMMS PRO platforms.
-These address how to deal with application management challenges such as bugs, accidental project deletion, and hardware failures.
+This article presents common best practices of application management as they apply to operating and maintaining AIMMS PRO platforms.
+These practices address how to deal with challenges like bugs, accidental project deletion, and hardware failures.

-The two most likely uptime disruptions are software updates and critical issues such as hardware failures and accidental file deletion.
+AIMMS PRO platform facilitates rapid prototyping of optimization apps and maximum uptime.
+The two most likely uptime disruptions are software updates and critical issues such as hardware failures or accidental file deletion.

-In the AIMMS PRO context, software updates fall into two categories:
+In the context of AIMMS PRO, software updates fall into two categories:

-We recommend you to operate at least an AIMMS PRO test environment that closely resembles your production installation, i.e. same PRO and PRO-Package versions and similar or the same data sources, same operating system, same hardware (maybe less powerful).
+We recommend you to operate at least a test environment that closely resembles your AIMMS PRO production environment, i.e. same PRO and PRO-Package versions and similar or the same data sources, same operating system, same hardware (maybe less powerful).
 In mission-critical applications we recommend adding an acceptance environment, closely matching your production installation, solely for testing/practicing your updates prior to updating production environments.

 If your AIMMS applications connect to other systems, you need to decide whether to connect your AIMMS PRO test environment to the production installations of these systems or to the test environments.
 Rigorous testing can probably work well with input data from production systems, but results are probably best written to a test system.

-- New or updated AIMMS PRO applications; even though PRO enables instant global release of new or updated applications, one should test these thoroughly before publication.
+New or updated AIMMS PRO applications; even though PRO enables instant global release of new or updated applications, one should test these thoroughly before the updated app is published.

-- Changes, updates, patches, etc. to the underlying software such as the AIMMS software, the operating system, virtualization software, etc. can cause disruptions to the proper functioning of the optimization platform and the optimization applications.
-So these changes need to be tested prior to applying them for the production environment.
+Changes, updates, patches, etc. to the underlying software such as the AIMMS software, the operating system, virtualization software, etc. can cause disruptions to the proper functioning of the applications.
+So these changes need to be tested prior to applying them to the production environment.

-If your AIMMS PRO installation is used by large numbers of app developers and end users, you may want to operate a Maintenance Window.
+If your AIMMS PRO installation is used by a large number of app developers and end users, you may want to operate a maintenance window.
 This is a fixed time window, e.g. each Monday 20:00-0:00, in which the production system may be taken down for software updates and other maintenance.
 Users can then plan for this.

 Depending on the nature of your PRO applications you need to take appropriate measures to deal with ‘disasters’ such as server, disk or connection failure.
 It is best to refer to you IT department for appropriate solutions.
 Some issues to consider:

-There is obviously a trade-off between the level of resilience and time required to recover from a disaster and costs.
+There is obviously a trade-off between the level of resilience and time required to recover and costs.
 Each business will have to make its own trade-offs here.